MIPRO MI909 Fully Digital Wireless In-Ear Monitor Systems & Accessories (All items in Stock)

 Mipro AD-808 Antenna Combiner $325 Delivered

 Mipro AD-808 $325 Delivered / UHF 4-channel active antenna combiner, optimized in the 470 ~ 960 MHz frequency range, is designed for combining the signals of 4 MIPRO MI-909T transmitters into 1 signal, and then transmits that signal from one antenna, reducing stage clutter and improving intermodulation distortion performance.
+NOTE: The AD808 doesn't come with rack mount parts, back to front antenna part or front mounted antenna.
+If you're purchasing the AD808 with other Mipro systems from us, we'll work that out.

 AD-12 Antenna Split or Combine $125 Delivered (USA) Comes with 2 Screw on 20" TNC-M to TNC-M jumper cables